dprzygocka/Chat-App/README.md

 # Chat-App
-Chat Application written in NodeJS (using socket)
+Chat Application written in NodeJS (using socket.io and express)